pratik9340/INSAID-Fraud-Detection-Model-for-Financial-Transactions/README.md

 4) Analysis of data of Column 'type' in the data frame Here, the Categorical column type of transaction is important Whereas other Categorical columns like 'nameOrig', 'nameDest' Don't contain any significance toward the model training, analysis, or prediction.
-Here is some interesting insight from the data of column 'type' Transaction type TRANSFER, CASH_OUT are most prone to get fraud whereas other types of transactions 'PAYMENT', 'DEBIT', and 'CASH_IN' doesn't have any fraud cases reported
+Here is some interesting insight from the data of column 'type' Transaction type TRANSFER, CASH_OUT are most prone to get fraud whereas other types of transactions 'PAYMENT', 'DEBIT', and 'CASH_IN' don't have any fraud cases reported

 5).
 Plotting histogram to further analysis of fraud case in TRANSFER, CASH_OUT, Also finding min, max, and mean of amount column that is fraud in TRANSFER, CASH_OUT